Etihad Airways will resume the London-Melbourne route via Abu Dhabi

 London - Melbourne via Abu Dhabi

 For the beginning, it will fly with Boeing 777-300ER, and from May 21, Boeing 787-9 will be introduced.
-As transit flights to Abu Dhabi are still banned, Etihad Airways will use the same aircraft for flights on the Melbourne - Abu Dhabi and Abu Dhabi - London Heathrow routes, with passengers remaining on board in the United Arab Emirates.
+As transit flights to Abu Dhabi are still prohibited, Etihad Airways will use the same aircraft for flights on the route Melbourne - Abu Dhabi and Abu Dhabi - London Heathrow, with passengers remaining on board in the United Arab Emirates.

 Etihad Airways mentioned that the flights will be in accordance with the regulations imposed by the United Arab Emirates, but also with those applied by the other countries.
 All safety and health measures will be observed.

 Quarantine in Australia and the United Kingdom